just-another-downer/landgrid-support/_articles/using-the-api.md

 #### Authentication and tokens

 All requests to the API must include a `token` parameter.
-If you have a Pro or higher subscription, you can find this in **Account Settings > Preferences** after logging into your Site Control account.
+If you have a Loveland data license, you can find this in **Account Settings > Preferences** after logging into your Site Control account.

 #### Place and Parcel Paths